 The Health Care sector is reporting the highest (year-over-year) revenue growth of all eleven sectors at 13.7%.
-At the industry level, all six industries in this sector are reporting revenue growth for the quarter.
-One of these six industries is reporting double-digit growth in revenues: Health Care Providers & Services (19%).
+At the industry level, all six industries in this sector are reporting (or have reported) revenue growth for the quarter.
+One of these six industries reported double-digit growth in revenues: Health Care Providers & Services (19%).